 HOW SOON IS NOW by Felicidad De Lucas

-“What are human beings are feeling in the face of a changing environment?
+What are human beings feeling in the face of a changing environment?

 We hear a lot about the direct physical impacts of climate change.
 But we are not sure how to talk about the indirect emotional, psychological and socio-ethical effects that the climate crisis is bringing us.
-While some people have successfully figured out how to be proactive with the planet and keep themselves from losing hope, many others are experiencing a great deal of “Eco-Anxiety”: Some don’t believe they can help and the burden of inaction gets heavier each day.
+While some people have successfully figured out how to be proactive with the planet and keep themselves from losing hope, many others are experiencing a great deal of Eco-Anxiety.
+Some don’t believe they can help in any way and the burden of inaction gets heavier each day.
 Others make an effort to take positive steps, only to end up demoralized about endeavoring to do more than they can to prevent an unavoidable tragedy.
-Unfortunately, both scenarios result in conflict-avoidance and even higher pollution on our part.
+Unfortunately, both scenarios result in confusion and conflict-avoidance.